Gift Card And Incentive Card Market Size and Share

 By Distribution Channel: Online Growth Reshapes Market Economics

-Offline grocers and convenience chains still dominate impulse-driven holiday peaks with a 58.7% share of the global gift card market size in 2024, but shrinking physical shelf space and inventory carrying costs push retailers toward scan-to-buy QR codes that redirect shoppers online, keeping the gift card market fluid across channels.
+Offline grocers and convenience chains still dominate impulse-driven holiday peaks with a 58.7% share of the gift card and incentive card market size in 2024, but shrinking physical shelf space and inventory carrying costs push retailers toward scan-to-buy QR codes that redirect shoppers online, keeping the gift card market fluid across channels.
 Web and in-app storefronts grew 12.93% annually, capturing corporate bulk orders and partnering with BNPL providers like Klarna to widen ticket affordability.
 The direct-to-consumer funnel harnesses personalised upsell prompts, lifting attach rates.

 Fintech intermediaries aggregate hundreds of brands into single API endpoints, lowering integration hurdles for mobile super-apps and loyalty wallets.
 As a result, traditional bulk distributors reinvent themselves as omnichannel orchestration layers, reflecting a structural shift toward data-centric value creation in the gift card market.